COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

       Then the team member will be able to edit or view the project that he was assigned

 Implementing a "permission level" functionality aligns with the council's overall objectives to improve data security and access control.
-It allows managers to edit permission level to users and user can only edit or view project progress across their own teams.The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.
+It allows managers to edit permission level to users and user can only edit or view project progress across their own teams.
+The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.

 **Feature:** Responsive web design (**Priority**: **Must have**)

-   As a user, I want the system to be accessible and responsive on various devices (why?).
+   _As a user, I want the system to be accessible and responsive on various devices (why?)._

 **Scenario 1:** User experience across different devices